BlaiseMuhirwa/gladius/README.md

 dynamic computation graphs in [PyTorch](https://pytorch.org/), a framework that I use and love.
 Inspired by [the original paper of DyNet](https://arxiv.org/pdf/1701.03980.pdf), this repository implements a light-weight general-purpose deep learning library from scratch.
-The ultimate goal is to have a well-maintained C++ library with Rust (and potentially Python) wrappers and a GUI for visualizing embeddings in 3-D geometry.
+The ultimate goal is to have a well-maintained C++ library with Rust (and potentially Python) wrappers and a graphical interface for visualizing embeddings in 3-D geometry.

 ### Architectural Design
 Fortis's architecture consists of the following components: